rwedzony/employee-management-system-f/README.md

 # EmployeeManagementSystem

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.
+It is a part of Employee management system, full stack web app which consist of Frontnd created in AngularCLI and Backend in Java written in Spring Boot
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.